 There is some time between these payment deadlines, so you would certainly have days or sometimes weeks to gather funds before the next payment.
 You can also pay all at once if you like but that is certainly not expected and we would never ask for the full amount prior to any work being done.

-If your job’s payment schedule will be different than described here, we will let you know this at the time of your In-Home Assessment visit.
+The payment schedule for crawl space foundation repair is slightly different.
+If your job’s payment schedule will be different than described here, we will let you know this in the work proposal you receive after your In-Home Assessment visit.